KTTN-FM

-Marvin Luehrs, Everett Wenrick, and Judge Harold Fleck, previous owners of WJIL in Jacksonville, IL, purchased KTTN in 1968.
+Marvin Luehrs, Everett Wenrick, and Judge Harold Fleck, previous owners of WJIL in Jacksonville, Illinois, purchased KTTN in 1968.
 Luehrs had been a previous manager, district manager, and divisional manager in the Bell System before eventually managing WJIL.
 He subsequently managed KTTN for the next 24-years.
 In 1979, he was elected to Trenton's Hall of Fame.

 KTTN FM became a reality on September 15, 1978.
 Over two acres of land was purchased three miles east of the station's downtown studios, where the transmitter site and towers were located.
 New Harris equipment was purchased, and a consultant from Illinois was hired for onsite installation.

 Judge Harold Fleck died in 1983, and at which time Luehrs and Wenrick bought his stock and sold 10 percent interest in the station to Michael Ransdell, then Operations Manager at KTTN.
-When Luehrs semi-retired in 1988, Ransdell was appointed General Manager.
+When Luehrs semi-retired in 1988, Ransdell was appointed general manager.
 When Ransdell announced he would change careers in 1990, the stockholders decided to sell the station.

 Effective August 1992, KTTN AM and FM was purchased by a trio of local owners, John Anthony Ausberger, Timothy Peery, and Michael Ransdell.
 Anthony had been a long-time employee and Ransdell returned to KTTN employment in May 1993.

 In January 2002, John Anthony Ausberger became the sole owner of KTTN AM and FM and continues to work in the dual capacity of general manager and news director.

 Current Full-Time Employees as of January 2021: